Trustworthy-AI-Group/PGN/README.md

 python surface_map.py
 ```
 ## Citation
-If you use this code for your research, please cite our paper.
+If our paper or this code is useful for your research, please cite our paper.
 ```
 @inproceedings{ge2023boosting,
      title={{Boosting Adversarial Transferability by Achieving Flat Local Maxima}},